Yentl (film): Production

 In 1979, Streisand finally reached an agreement with Orion Pictures to direct and star in Yentl.
 She was working with a script by Ted Allen at the time, but discarded a majority of it, keeping the musical segments.
-The film was to be co-produced by Barbra's friends and associates: Joan Marshall Ashby and Jon Peters.
-To prepare for the film, Streisand exhaustively researched the many aspects of Judaism, ceremonies, relentlessly studied the Torah, and consulted numerous rabbis, one being Rabbi Lapin, whom Streisand appointed as the main religious consultant for the film.
+The film was to be co-produced by Streisand's friends and associates: Joan Marshall Ashby and Peters.
+To prepare for the film, Streisand exhaustively researched the many aspects of Judaism, ceremonies, relentlessly studied the Torah, and consulted numerous rabbis, one being Rabbi Daniel Lapin, whom Streisand appointed as the main religious consultant for the film.

-Orion Pictures made the announcement that it had agreed to produce Yentl as Barbra Streisand's directorial debut in the late summer of 1980.
+Orion Pictures made the announcement that it had agreed to produce Yentl as Streisand's directorial debut in the late summer of 1980.
 Traveling to Prague with a Super-8 camera and song lyrics, Streisand scouted out film locations while also shooting film of herself walking through the city in costume with early recordings of Yentl's soundtrack being played in the background.
 However, not long after her return, Heaven's Gate (1980), a Michael Cimino picture produced by United Artists, lost $35 million at the box office, bringing Orion to cancel all films that exceeded a $10 million production cost in order to preserve itself.
 Yentl, which was priced at $14 million, was cancelled.
-The film was turned down again and again until Jon Peters, Peter Gruber, and Neil Bogart formed PolyGram Pictures and agreed to produce the film.
+The film was turned down again and again until Peters, Peter Guber, and Neil Bogart formed PolyGram Pictures and agreed to produce the film.
 However, due to creative differences and personal disputes between Streisand and Peters, Yentl was dropped once again.

-Fifteen years after its original conception and 20 script variations later, Yentl's production finally began on April 14, 1982 in the Lee International Studios of London, after United Artists merged with MGM and gained the new leadership of Freddie Fields and David Begelman—Streisand's former agent from the late sixties.
+Fifteen years after its original conception and 20 script variations later, Yentl's production finally began on April 14, 1982 in the Lee International Studios of London, after United Artists merged with MGM and gained the new leadership of Freddie Fields and David Begelman—Streisand's former agent from the late 1960s.
 Yentl was green-lighted as Streisand's directoral debut at a budget of $14.5 million.
 Shooting concluded in October 1982, which was to be followed by Streisand requiring ten weeks to dub the soundtrack.
 In the end, the film went $1.5 million over budget, which Streisand paid for with her salary, as stated in the contract with UA.